Risk management

 Risk description

-Bilia’s operations are dependent on a well working IT-environment.
-A centralised and coordinated IT-environment gives the Group advantages but at the same time mean higher sensitivity for disturbances such as for example downtime of significant operational systems.
-Further, there is a risk for external attacks on the IT-environment through viruses, hacking, trespassing and information theft from criminal networks and organisations.
+Bilia’s operations depend on a working IT environment.
+A centralised, coordinated IT environment affords the Group advantages, but also means higher sensitivity to disturbances such as downtime in significant operational systems.
+Furthermore, there is a risk of external attacks on the IT environment through viruses or hacking, intrusion or information theft by criminal networks and organisations.

 Opportunities and management

-A centralised and coordinated IT-environment gives advantages such as ensuring a security level, centralised competence for development work and lower costs.
-Actions have been taken to minimise effects of downtime and external attacks on the IT-environment.
-Bilia works continuously to update the processes to manage external attacks on the IT-environment and analyse existing and new risks and threats.
+Centralised coordination of the IT environment brings advantages such as assurance of the security level, collective competence for development, and lower costs.
+Measures have been taken to minimise any effects of downtime or external attacks on the IT environment.
+Bilia works continuously to update its processes to manage external attacks on the IT environment, and analyses existing and new risks and threats.

 Risks related to non-compliance of laws and rules